ArjunP-03/Quarterback-Analysis/README.md

 ---

 ## Conclusion
-This project demonstrates that quarterback performance under pressure is situational and cannot be fully inferred from overall efficiency alone.
-Evaluating performance across multiple pressure contexts provides a more nuanced understanding of late-game quarterback play.
+This project demonstrates that quarterback performance under pressure is situational and cannot be fully inferred from overallefficiency alone.
+Evaluating performance across multiple pressure instances provides a better understanding of late-game quarterback play.